MainUddin1223/go-repo/GO.md

 #### Init Function

-A Function is invoked immediately while executing the code block is called init function we must se init after func to declare init function
+A Function is invoked immediately while executing the code is called init function we must se init after func to declare init function

 ```